-Public art is an effective tool for built environments, enhancing natural environments and other spaces.
-One state's percent for art policy notes that public art can "create a more humane environment of distinction, enjoyment, and pride for all its citizens."2 Percent for art installations can enrich social and physical environments and shape people experience public buildings, government institutions, transportation corridors and other spaces that affect citizens' daily lives.
+Public space enhancement.
+Public art is an effective tool for enhancing built environments, natural environments and other spaces.
+One state's percent for art policy says that such enhancement is a way to "humanize our man-made surroundings," while another notes that public art can "create a more humane environment of distinction, enjoyment, and pride for all its citizens."
+Percent for art installations can enrich social and physical environments and shape how people experience public buildings, government institutions, transportation corridors and other spaces that affect citizens' daily lives.